google-deepmind/trfl/docs/trfl.md

     shape [B x num_actions].
 * `debug`: Boolean flag, when set to True adds ops to check whether probs_a_t is a batch of (approximately) valid probability distributions.
-* `name`: name to prefix ops created by this class.
+* `name`: name to prefix ops created by this function.

 ##### Returns: